AlexVCS/100-days-of-code/log.md

 ### Day 29: November 30th, 2020

 **Today's Progress**: Continuing to work on the shopping list.
 Have the basic functionality just want to add some layers onto that.
 Learned a bit of Svelte today.
 Awesome stuff!
-It's always astonishing to think about all the different avenues coding can to you down :)
+It's always astonishing to think about all the different avenues coding can take you down :)

 **Thoughts** More to learn than there is time, best to always make time to learn.